 For inquiries from the media, please contact the Corps, Charleston District Corporate Communications Officer (CCO), Ms. Glenn Jeffries by telephone: (843) 329–8123.

-Public Involvement is essential to the National Environmental Policy Act (NEPA) process in identifying significant issues, offering relevant information based on personal experience and knowledge, and providing assistance in defining the scope of the Draft Environmental Impact Statement (EIS).
+Public Involvement is essential to the National Environmental Policy Act (NEPA) process in identifying significant issues, offering relevant information based on personal experience and knowledge, and providing assistance in defining the scope of the Environmental Impact Statement (EIS).

 The U.S. Army Corps of Engineers (USACE), Charleston District hosted a community meeting on January 23, 2012, in Kershaw, South Carolina and was invited to attend a number of small citizen group meetings throughout the week.
 These interactions provided an opportunity for interested parties and community members to have open and informal dialogue with the USACE regarding the proposed Haile Gold Mine and preparation of the EIS.
 During these forums, the USACE heard a wide range of comments and concerns, and responded to a number of questions and comments.
-Click here for the Responses to Frequently Asked Questions.

 |To Learn more about the Haile Gold Mine Project and the EIS Process, click here|